graycenw/website/content/podcast/35AntiTelescope/index.md

 ---
 title: "35: No one is anti-telescope"
 summary: "Ancient bread, large telescopes and an infuriating paper on endometriosis.
-Interview with chemical engineer Max Levy"
+Interview with chemical engineer Max Levy."

 tags:
 - podcasting